News and Announcements

 Doctoral candidates participate in [Wo]Mentoring program, diasporic Vietnamese artists panel

 Kathy Nguyen, a doctoral candidate in MWGS, was invited to speak on a panel entitled “Diasporic Vietnamese Artists Network (DVAN) Memory & Identity” this summer.
-She joined a panel of emerging scholar-activists, artists, writers, and directors who are shaping public knowledge about memory and the Vietnamese diaspora.

 Elizabeth Timothy, a master’s student in the Texas Woman’s University Multicultural Women’s and Gender Studies Program, has been awarded the Philanthropic Educational Organization’s prestigious International Peace Scholarship for the second year in a row.
 Timothy’s award will allow her to continue pursuing her studies at TWU and develop two projects that support underserved women in Kenya.